tergen/trgn.github.io/teaching/teaching.md

 nav_order: 3
 ---

 I teach courses on economic sociology, energy transitions, innovation, sociological theory, and political economy.
-I organize an annual workshop for MPIfG researchers on good academic practice and the German and European research ethics regimes.
+I also used to organize an annual workshop for MPIfG researchers on good academic practice and the German and European research ethics regimes.

 <br/>